nus-cs2113-AY2223S2/tp/docs/UserGuide.md

 ```

 ### Removing a pet: `remove-pet`
-Removes a pet to the Pet List.
+Removes a pet from the Pet List.

 Format: `remove-pet NAME`